 Back in August when the surge started, I thought that it was only a matter of time before I got sick.
 In the Philippines, getting COVID was like jaywalking — both could be prevented if only the government designed our roads and our healthcare system better.
 And they want us to believe that the fault lies in us, not with them, who actually has the power to improve the situation.

-When I got sick, I was very, very fortunate only to have experienced moderate symptoms.
+When I got sick, I was very, very fortunate to have experienced only moderate symptoms.
 I had difficulty breathing, persistent chest pains, and loss of smell.
 I also had a fever that lasted for a few days.

 I still can’t believe how lucky I had been.
 I make it a point to remember every day to be grateful that I survived COVID even though I have asthma.
+So many others lost their loved ones to this dreadful virus.

 The disease also made me realize how much we have to depend on others for survival.
 I had friends sending me meals and snacks every day, and my family made sure I ate healthily.